govsocial-org/govsocial-org.github.io/docs/building/fediblockhole.md

 {% endraw %}
 ```

-You can see the values from the [Values file](#values-file) (prefixed with `.Values.`) throughout the template.
+You can see the values from the [Values file](#values-file) (prefixed with `.Values.`) in the template.
 An example of where a value from the Values file overrides the default from the Chart is highlighted in the file above.

 #### Helpers File

- There are several values in the template (prefixed with `fediblockhole.`) that are not defined in the Values file.
+ There are several values in the template (prefixed with `fediblockhole.`) that are not defined in either the Values file or the Chart.
 These are defined in a [Helpers file](https://helm.sh/docs/chart_template_guide/named_templates/), like this:

 ```golang title="/chart/templates/_helpers.tpl" hl_lines="66 69"
 {% raw %}